ornithos/nectr/README.md

 where the resolution is specified by `r=...`.
 Good values may be estimated given those already used in the printout from `clsMres(...)`.
 Sometimes we may wish to stop here.

-## Creating the summary GMM model
+### Creating the summary GMM model
-As discussed earlier, we wish to approximate the discovered distribution with a Gaussian Mixture Model centered at certain clusters.
+Now if a parametric form of this exploratory phase is required, we can pass the output to a Gaussian Mixture Model, centered at the clusters discovered using TURN.
 The function `clsSpecifyModel` takes as arguments the multiresolution object created by `clsMRes(...)`, the cluster numbers which we wish to keep in the GMM model (again these do not have to be from the same resolution level), and a guess at the percentage of noise.
 The output of `clsMres(...)` may help with this.
 The GMM will use the specified clusters as priors, and if a `noise.pct` is specified, an additional large variance noise cluster is admitted into the GMM to prevent outliers skewing the results<sup>2</sup>.

 ```R
 gmmSpec <- clsSpecifyModel(multires, clusters = c(6,7,8,9,10), noise.pct = 0.1)